As an Amazon Associate All Garage Floors earns from qualifying purchases.

 Best type of concrete floor paint

 Typical latex acrylic floor paint needs to be retouched or painted over about once every 6 months to a year depending on how much use and vehicle traffic that your garage sees.
-1-part epoxy paint can last almost twice that long for an additional expense of only $10 or so per gallon depending on brand.
+1-part epoxy paint can last almost twice that long for an additional expense of only $10 – $20 per gallon depending on brand.

 Best garage floor paint by brand

-With that in mind, we’ve selected our favorite brand that we can recommend and a second that falls in the honorable mention category.
+With that in mind, we’ve selected a few brands that we can recommend and a one that falls in the honorable mention category.

-Dryloc E1 starts around $50 per gallon and is available in 4 popular colors.
-You can find some of the best prices here.
+Dryloc E1 is available in 4 popular colors.
+You can usually find a good selection here at Amazon.

-Both products cover 300 – 400 square feet per gallon depending on surface porosity.
-They have a long pot life, meaning that you can pour the paint into a tray and not race to get it applied to the concrete as is required with some 2-Part epoxy coatings.
+Most 1-part garage floor epoxy paints will cover an average of 300 – 400 square feet per gallon depending on surface porosity.
+They have a long pot life, meaning that you can pour the paint into a tray and not race to get it applied to the concrete.

 A word about hot tire pick up